 Each category has an approved set of measures.
 Each measure has a floor and a target in which points are earned.
-Depending on the school's score on a specific measure and its position between the floor and target, it will receive incrementally more points the higher the score, up to the maximum number of points for that measure, which is determined by the weight.
-Measures are defined as "general instruments or means to assess performance in each area defined by an indicator."
-Each category has an approved set of measures.
+Depending on the school's score on a specific measure and its position between the floor and target, it will receive incrementally more points the higher the score, up to the maximum number of points for that measure.
+The possible number of points that can be earned is determined by the weight.
+Measures are defined as "general instruments or means to assess performance in each area defined by an indicator."29 Each category has an approved set of measures.
 Each measure has a floor and a target in which points are achieved.
 The floor determines the minimum value for which any points are awarded.
 Schools do not receive points for values that are below the floor.
 The target determines the value at which the maximum points for a measure is awarded.
 Schools do not receive additional points for values that are above the target.
 Floors and targets are calculated using the formulas in the following sections.
 Depending on the school's score on a specific measure and its position between the floor and target, it will receive incrementally more points the higher the score.

-Generally, floors and targets (that are not aspirational) are updated every two years using the most recent three years' worth of data.29 Floors and targets will never increase nor decrease more than 33.3% at one time.
-If applying the floor and target-setting business rules described below raises or lowers a measure's floor or target by more than 33.3% of what floor or target had previously been, then the floor or target will be raised or lowered by 33.3% of its previous value.
+Generally, the calculated floors and targets are updated every two years using the most recent three years' worth of data.30 The floor and target update schedule for the next several school years is reported in the table below.
+Floors and targets will neither increase nor decrease more than 33.3% at one time.
+If applying the floor and target-setting business rules described below raises or lowers a measure's floor or target by more than 33.3% of what the floor or target had previously been, then the floor or target will be raised or lowered by 33.3% of its previous value.